renatalantos/Embrace-support-group/README.md

 [Desktop View](https://github.com/renatalantos/Embrace-support-group/blob/master/documents/wireframes/Milestone_Project_1_Wireframes%20for%20desktop%20view.pdf)

 #### Discrepancies with original ideas
-#### In destop view

 *  Overall

 Overall I kept to the basic layout described in the wireframes.
+The main discrepancy  is that I didn't implement a hamburger menu in mobile view as planned.
+Also, in tablet and mobile view, the copyright message is not displayed.
+See Issues for explanation.

 * On individual pages
   * Home page